-Given the nature of venture capital investment, Albion is more intimately involved in the affairs of portfolio companies than typical funds invested in listed securities.
-As such, Albion is able to influence good governance and behaviour in portfolio companies, many of which are relatively small without the support of a larger company's administration and advisory infrastructure.

-The Company adheres to the principles of the AIC Code of Corporate Governance and is also aware of other governance and corporate conduct guidance which it meets as far as practical.
-This includes the constitution of a diversified and independent Board capable of providing constructive challenge.
+In the nature of venture capital investment, the Manager is more intimately involved in the affairs of portfolio companies than might be the case for funds invested in listed securities.
+As such, the Manager is in a position to influence good governance and behaviour in the portfolio companies, many of which are relatively small companies without the support of a larger company's administration and advisory infrastructure.
+The Company adheres to the principles of the AIC Code of Corporate Governance and is also aware of other governance and corporate conduct guidance which it meets as far as practical, including in the constitution of a diversified and independent Board capable of providing constructive challenge.